AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 11. Overseeing communication support officers.

 **Deliverables:**
-1. Update POC and Detachment Teams NLT 9 January  2023.
+1. Update POC and Detachment Teams as necessary.
-2. Update all roles on the Det 345 Discord NLT 9 January  2023.
+2. Update all roles on the Det 345 Discord as necessary.
-3. Update SQ email distribution list NLT 9 January  2023
+3. Update SQ email distribution list necessary.
+4. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
 5. Deliver a Land Navigation lesson on LLAB #7.
-6. Execute a formal or informal expectations meeting for all subordinates NLT LLAB #2.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### OIC, Logistics Support (345 CSQ/TSFL) – C/Capt Nikolaos Stavridis